nelsonjchen/cloud-geoip-dns-testing/README.md

 ## Testing

 This “tool” works by querying a domain name that can return different responses based on where you’re resolving from.
+The tool tests GeoIP via DNS.
+It does not test via HTTP or non-DNS.

 ### Pick a Domain